sypets/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ExampleTexts.rst

 *  *required*: Should contain "Sitemap", typically as last item.
 The file name should be :file:`Documentation/Sitemap.rst` (which is already the convention in most official manuals
+*  Should not contain "Linktargets".
+There should be a link to the link targets on the start page as described above.
+The filename should be :file:`Documentation/Targets.rst`.